AlexPresso/AlexPresso.github.io/content/posts/bypassing-netflix-home-restrictions/index.md

 already censored its usage, as it would need direct traffic interception (a **TLS Termination Point**) to read SNIs.

 Now, you might be thinking :
-> "Okay, ECH is a good thing, but does it mean this technique to bypass Netflix won't work anymore ?"
+> "Okay, ECH is a good thing, but does that mean this technique to bypass Netflix won't work anymore ?"

 Short answer: Yes, but it's still possible to achieve SNI-like forwarding, without it.